ffyu/Kaggle-Prudential-Life-Insurance-Assesment/README.md

 The two processed data files are produced using the following steps:

-1) count the numbers of null variables row-wise
+1) count the number of null feature values row-wise

-2) generate two additional features seperating the character and number of the feature "Product_Info_2"
+2) generate two additional features seperating the character and number parts of the feature "Product_Info_2"

 3) add interaction term between BMI and Age